Wanglei123SJTU/Wanglei123SJTU.github.io/_pages/about.md

   Your browser does not support the video tag.
 </video>

+### Simulation Evaluation and Optimization of Operational Status at N Bank

+* Conducted on-site research and used the collected data to build a simulation model of the bank's operational processes in Arena, identifying existing inefficiencies and bottlenecks.
+* Formulated objective functions to minimize service time and maximize operational efficiency.
+Applied combinatorial optimization under real-world constraints, including capacity and budget limitations, and used OptQuest software to solve the optimization problem.
+Integrated a social force model to enhance the simulation's accuracy and realism.

 Selected Awards
 ------
 * 2023 National Scholarship for Undergraduate Students (Top 0.2% among Chinese students)